 The two Chinese nationals were traveling with a tourist group that included several families.
 The tour was sponsored by a private institute in Beijing and its aim was to research the insects on the African island.

 It is unclear as to whether or not the two were charged for any crimes.
 According to the law of the land, they could be fined up to US$55,000 or be sent to jail for a term of 10 years.
-Following the arrest, the Chinese embassy in Madagascar issued a travel advisory to its citizens, warning them against carrying animal or plant species when exiting the country.
+Following the arrest, the Chinese embassy in Madagascar issued a travel advisory warning its citizens against carrying animal or plant species when exiting the country.

 Chinese media has dubbed the arrest as a shame for the country and stated that those who visit other nations should not only protect their own dignity, but also the dignity of China.
 Chinese expatriates in Madagascar were angry at the two tourists.
 Madagascar had received close to 3,000 Chinese tourists in 2017.

 “There was a surge in tourism from China during the Lunar New Year holiday this year compared to the last few years… But this incident has brought disgrace on all of the Chinese living here.
 Observing animals up close and even touching them is one of the selling points of Madagascar – but it doesn’t mean you can do whatever you like with these animals,” Liu Fan, a Chinese tour operator in Madagascar, said in a statement (South China Morning Post).

 Madagascar is home to several exotic animals that are in high demand on the international market.
 According to the United States Agency for International Development (USAID), the animals most threatened by illegal trafficking are lemurs, reptiles, and exotic birds.
 A study published in 2018 looked at how trafficking affected the population of ploughshare tortoises in the country.